More results...

 La vie qu’on mène Lyrics (English Translation) by Limsa d’Aulnay, ISHA is a latest French song in the voices of Limsa d’Aulnay, ISHA.
 Its music too is composed by singer while brand new La vie qu’on mène song lyrics are also written by Limsa d’Aulnay, ISHA.
-This is a popular song among the people of United States of America.

 The song talks about life’s struggles and the hustle to get by.
 The artists share how they live without chasing fame or luxury, just trying to stay true and survive.
 They express pain, disappointment, and paranoia, but also pride in their work and authenticity.
 Money, choices, and life’s challenges are constant, and they use music as a way to speak their truth and cope with the tough life they lead.